PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 ```

 :::info
-If this step is failing it is worth to check if the [firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) is active.
+If this step fails, check if a [firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) is active.
 :::

-Then from the flight controller in Nuttx Shell:
+Then ping the CM4 from the flight controlle.
+Enter the following command in the Nuttx Shell:

 ```sh
 nsh> ping 10.41.10.1
 ```

-Should give:
+This should result in output like:

 ```sh
 PING 10.41.10.1 56 bytes of data